UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_slides.md

 # Whitespace

 What is whitespace?
 Whitespace are new lines, tab characters, and space characters.
-Adding whitespace in your code can help you create "blocks" and "sections" in your code.
+Adding whitespace in your code can help you create visual "blocks" and "sections."

 -----------------------------------------------------------------------------